agrc/gis.utah.gov/about/policy/sgid/index.md

 ## Adding New Tables
 {: .text-left }

+When adding new data to the SGID, the steps outlined in the [Life Cycle](https://github.com/agrc/cemetery) project will be followed.

+Additional, related info:

-When adding a new table to the SGID, a corresponding record will be added to the [Data Stewardship spreadsheet](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1) and a data page will be added to the AGRC website.
-The data stewardship spreadsheet will contain at a minimum:
+A corresponding record to the [Data Stewardship spreadsheet](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1) will be added, and will contain at a minimum:

 - The authoritative access from location
 - The table name